izpack/izpack.github.io/developers/index.md

 4. a fellow organization member must approve the pull-request,
 5. if nobody reacts to your pull request within 3 days then you can merge yourself,
 6. when reviewing an external contribution, do not forget to ask the contributor to edit the wiki documentation if you approve it.

-### If you are an IzPack developer on Codehaus:

-1. please go through the GitHub repository instead of directly pushing to Codehaus,
-2. you are free to push the state of the GitHub repository branches to Codehaus,
-3. however, do not push feature development branches to Codehaus, only `master` and version branches,
-4. you *may* directly push trivial changes to `master` or a feature branch, but this should be the exception.

 ## Fun facts by Ohloh